27 August 2015

 As a Classicist, I completed my B.A. and M.Phil with the luxury of having any primary text that I ever needed to consult published online somewhere.
 Often these texts were displayed with tools which made them easier to translate like words that linked directly to dictionary entries, tools to parse words, and links to notes and grammar pages which explained a particular construction.
 I only began to appreciate all the accessibility and ease of use of these tools when I started to become interested in early modern history.

-The next prompt came when staying with a friend who was working with an archive that had been developing a system to display and manage digitised early-modern manuscripts, which remains the most advanced of its kind.
-‘You should come up with a project to use the platform in Colombia’, he said, and the idea of digitising Colombian archives started to become more concrete.
+The next prompt came when staying with a friend who was working with an archive that had been developing a system to display and manage digitized early-modern manuscripts, which remains the most advanced of its kind.
+‘You should come up with a project to use the platform in Colombia’, he said, and the idea of digitizing Colombian archives started to become more concrete.